flaneurette/OpenShop/README.md

 ### Composer:

 	composer require flaneurette/open-shop:dev-main
+- Make sure that the shop folder is properly chowned under the rights of apache or php, to prevent installer failures:

+	`chown -R www-data:www-data shopfolder`
+- Run install.php in your browser and follow directions.

 ### Manual:

 - Clone or download the zip and upload them to a folder on your server.